FarmBot-Docs/farmbot-developers/v9/Documentation/celery-script/nodes.md

  * `execute` - Runs a sequence via the `sequence_id` arg.
  * `rpc_request`, `rpc_ok`, `rpc_error` - discussed later in this document.

-__Not every CeleryScript node represents a device command:__
-Some nodes, such as the `coordinate` node, are used to represent data.
+{% include callout.html type="info" title="Not every CeleryScript node represents a device command" content="Some nodes, such as the `coordinate` node, are used to represent data." %}